strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

    * - UID
      - Requirement's UID.

-   * - REFS
+   * - RELATIONS (previously REFS)
      - StrictDoc relies on this field to link requirements together and build traceability information.

+       Note: The ``REFS`` field is deprecated and replaced with ``RELATIONS``.

    * - TITLE
      - Requirement's title.
 StrictDoc relies on this field to create